What is Straight Talk®?

 Here's how it works:

-The Straight Talk® survey measures your preference for each of the four communication styles: Director, Expresser, Thinker, and Harmonizer.
+The Straight Talk® survey measures your preference for each of the four communication styles: Expresser, Thinker, Harmonizer, and Director.
 Your total score for each communication style can range from 8 to 40.
 The higher the number, the more often you display that style of communicating.

 Based on your score for each communication style, the system generates an in-depth profile of you.
 The system can generate more than 1,000 unique profiles.
 Here's an example of an in-depth profile: